tsjondin/python-classify/DOCS.md

 * model -- a model (class) to declassify the data from
 * data -- a python instance
-## register(T, classifier)
+## register(model, classifier)
-Registers a classifier for a type, this classifier is used to validate whether a simpler representation of a type is representative of the type and should return an instance of type T.
+Registers a classifier for a type, this classifier is used to validate whether a simpler representation of a type is representative of the type and should return an instance of type model.

 **Keyword arguments**:

-* T -- The type to validate
+* model -- The type to validate
 * classifier -- The function that performs the validation